c3g/GenPipes/pipelines/chipseq/README.md

                         job scheduler type (default: slurm) -f, --force           force creation of jobs even if up to date (default: false)
-  --json                create a JSON file per analysed sample to track the
+  --no-json             do not create JSON file per analysed sample to track
+                        the analysis status (default: false i.e. JSON file will be created)
-                        analysis status (default: false) --report              create 'pandoc' command to merge all job markdown report files in the given step range into HTML, if they exist; if --report is set, --job-scheduler,
+  --report              create 'pandoc' command to merge all job markdown
+                        report files in the given step range into HTML, if they exist; if --report is set, --job-scheduler,